home-assistant/home-assistant.io/source/_components/slide.markdown

 ---
-title: "GoSlide"
+title: "Slide"
-description: "Instructions on how to integrate the Innovation in Motion GoSlide covers with Home Assistant."
+description: "Instructions on how to integrate the Innovation in Motion Slide covers with Home Assistant."
-logo: goslide.png
+logo: slide.png
 ha_category:
   - Hub
   - Cover